-In school children access written print in a variety of forms, including electronically, for example using Clicker 7 or iPad software which reads print children, including translations.
+In school children access written print in a variety of forms, including electronically, for example using Clicker 7 or iPad software which reads print to children, including translations.
 When required the Visual Impairment (VI) service offer loan books and adapted texts personalised for children's particular needs.
-Boardmaker symbols are currently used for visual timetables and now and next boards.
-Staff have had Speech and Language (SALT) training on PECs and the next step would be to invest in the PECs system for children who would benefit from this.
+Staff have had Speech and Language (SALT) training on alternative communication systems and appropriate resources are provided when required.
 The signage around school is appropriate for the needs of the current pupils and would be adapted if needed.